kjd/coen/README.md

 >
 > You can execute `make` command to see more options.

-## Send to us some feedback
+## Send us some feedback

 ### If the build failed

-Please, send to us the error displayed in your terminal window.
+Please send us the error that is displayed in your terminal window.

 ### If the build succeeded and the checksums match (i.e. reproduction succeeded).